 Christ Church in Todmorden

 This church (and what looks like a neglected burial ground) seems to offer the most promise as a ghost hunting site, but I’m told that it’s privately owned.
-For that reason, I can’t recommend initiating your own ghost investigation there.
+For that reason, I can’t recommend initiating ghost investigations there.

 The only consistent story I’ve found is related to the spectral image of a murdered young woman.
 She’s probably the one in the story I quoted earlier (above).